Arslan-Zaidi/popstructure/README.md

 Please cite this paper if you use any of the code in your own analyses.

-The following is a description of each folder and there are readme files under each directory for more explanation:
+The following is a brief description of each folder.
+There are readme files under each directory for more explanation:

 /optimize_migration_rate : scripts used to choose migration rate between demes such that the Fst and genomic inflation (on birthplace) matches that observed in the UK Biobank.